prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

-Once you accept the Terms Of Service you can generate a license.
+Once you accept the Terms Of Service, you can generate a license.